In this post, I discuss money-planning tips for a new baby, that will ensure that you don’t go bankrupt when the little

 There are big ticket items, like childcare and medical expenses, but the many small and enthusiastic purchases and costs are what sinks a lot of new parents.

-In part 1 of this article, I will address how to manage some of the costs or get you thinking about them differently.
+In part 1 of this article, I address how to manage some of the costs or get you thinking about them differently.

-In part 2 I will go into some of the bigger financial decisions and actions you need to make as a family, to incorporate this life change.
+In part 2 I go into some of the bigger financial decisions and actions you need to make as a family, to incorporate this life change.

 Get Ready for Life to Change – For the Better